Jack Suwinski Player Props: Pirates vs. Padres

-Jack Suwinski -- with a slugging percentage of .000 in his past 10 games (including zero home runs) -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Yu Darvish on the mound, on June 27 at 7:05 PM ET.
+Jack Suwinski, with a slugging percentage of .154 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Blake Snell on the mound, June 28 at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Marlins.
+In his most recent game, he hit a home run while going 1-for-4 against the Padres.

 Jack Suwinski Game Info & Props vs. the Padres